ikaros-studio/FSBPCAA/analysis/stata/stataCommands.md

 alpha Q1 Q2 Q3 Q4, asis
 ```

-- **Purpose:** This command computed Cronbach’s alpha for items Q1 through Q4 to assess the reliability of the scale.
+- **Purpose:** This command computed Cronbach's alpha for items Q1 through Q4 to assess the reliability of the scale.
 - **Details:** The `asis` option ensured that the items were used in their original form without standardization.

 ---